 If the focus order seems wrong, you should rearrange the elements in the DOM to make the tab order more natural.

-If you're building custom interactive components with no native HTML equivalent,
+If you're building custom interactive components with no standardized HTML equivalent, use the

 <div tabindex="0">Focus me with the TAB key</div>